dps923/winter2020/notes/test-success-info.md

 A few other points:

 * This is NOT a memorization course.
-This IS a *learn and apply* course.
+This is a *learn and apply* course.
 Simply reading, memorizing, and regurgitating words is not enough to convince anyone that you're competent.

 * You must apply the learning - by writing software - to convince others.
 (You show that by doing the programming assignments.)